-Touch Potential: When a person stand on ground and touch a machine then the potential between his hand and leg called touch potential.
+Touch Potential: When a person stands on the ground and touches a machine then the potential between his hand and leg called touch potential.

-Now there are some others and different benefit that we can get by using stone in electrical substation.
+Now there are some others and different benefits that we can get by using stone in an electrical substation.

 - By using stone in substation grass and weed does not grow, so it remains nice and clean for perfect visual observation from outside.

-- Stone reduce the potential movement of wild animals like snakes, frogs, rats etc. For this reason it decreases the risk of short circuits when substation is operational.
+- Stone reduces the potential movement of wild animals like snakes, frogs, rats, etc. For this reason, it decreases the risk of short circuits when the substation is operational.

-- If there is any oil fall from power transformers or circuit breakers then oil do not stay there if substation ground is covered by stone.
-But it also creates some problem.
+- If there is any oil fall from power transformers or circuit breakers then oil does not stay there if the substation ground is covered by stone.
+But it also creates some problems.
 If you can’t see any oil under the transformer when there is an oil leakage then you may think everything is alright.
-So check the transformer oil reserve tank indicator during physical inspection.
+So check the transformer oil reserve tank indicator during the physical inspection.

-- If we compare with concrete casting using stone in substation is cheap and remain clean.
+- If we compare with concrete casting using stone in the substation is cheap and remains clean.

 - Stone can carry much higher capacity weight.

-Now if you find this post useful then please share with your friends.
-Your support is very important for us.
-If you want you can join with us and share your knowledge with others.
+Now if you find this post useful then please share it with your friends.
+Your support is very important to us.
+If you want you can join us and share your knowledge with others.
 Thanks!

 Leave a Reply